 1. Boundary-Based Discipline

 Using boundary-based discipline means establishing a set of rules.
-It then gives your child the choice to either obey the rules or face the consequences.
+Your child will have the choice to obey the rules or face the consequences.

 How does this work in the real world?
 You might have a child who refuses to clean up their toys.
-To deal with this using boundary-based discipline, you would set up a rule your child must comply with, and a consequence if they do not.
+To deal with this using boundary-based discipline, you would set up a rule your child must comply with and a consequence if they do not follow through.

 In this case, you could say, “If you do not clean up your toys, then you can’t watch TV after dinner.”

-This lays out a clear choice for your child.
-They can do what is asked of them or choose not to do it.
-But, if they choose not to, there will be consequences.
+This clearly lays out a choice for your child.
+They can do what is asked of them or choose not to.
+But if they choose not to, there will be consequences.

 2. Positive Discipline

-Using positive discipline is viewed by some people as “soft” or letting the child take the lead.
-However, sometimes you get the best results by working with your child, and steering them in the direction of forming their own solutions.
+Some people view positive discipline as “soft” or letting the child take the lead.
+However, sometimes, you get the best results by working with your child and steering them toward forming their own solutions.

 Imagine again that your child says they don’t want to pick up their toys.
 A positive discipline approach might involve you acknowledging they do not want to clean up.
-You would then say that, “While I understand your feelings, leaving their toys on the floor is not an option.”
+You would then say, “While I understand your feelings, leaving their toys on the floor is not an option.”

 At this point, you ask your child what they think you can both do to help them pick up their toys.